mallikasdishes/github.io/_posts/2019-02-23-vangibath.md

       5. Chop the Cilantro into small pieces - don't chop the Cilantro into extremely small pieces - you want to be able to feel the cilantro in the dish!
     other_details: |-
       Vangi bath has a unique taste of a little bit tanginess taste because of tamarind puree.
 If you prefre not to have that tanginess, you can skip adding Tamarind puree.
+      Make sure you server the food hot, and also serve the yogurt based side dish, Raita!
 ---